 The Lady nudged her mule past her husband.
 The Hermit followed on her right, beside the edge of the path.
 The Lord lingered for a minute more before he continued.
 Pachu’a passively kept his mule several paces back; the Hopi followed the Lord when he began riding again.

 She replied, “He was quoting Ezekiel.
 He did the same thing when we visited Mount Sinai.
-He thinks that he can achieve penance through bible study and prayer.”
+He thinks that he can achieve penance for his misdeeds through bible study and prayer.”

 “The last time I prayed, I asked God to strike my Sunday school teacher dead with a lightening bolt.
 But to answer your question, no I do not ask favors of God, it is bad religion as well as bad policy.
 Not that I couldn’t use one or two favors, myself.”